 Live like a bird among the treetops at Treehotel in Harads.
 There’s even a room called the Bird’s Nest.
 And the Mirror Cube nearly makes you invisible as the cube reflects its surroundings.
 If you prefer to get even closer to the midnight sun, stay in the 7th Room – 10 meters from the ground.
 Treehotel in Harads is the perfect retreat for a couple of days in the warmth of the midnight sun.

 The Bothnian Bay, with its around 4000 islands, is every paddler’s dream.
 And thanks to the midnight light, you can paddle 24/7 for about 100 days during summer.
-If you want to get close to the wildlife, in particular birds, we can recommend the so-called “Småaälvarna”, part of the Skellefte River, where about 180 species of birds have been seen. visitskelleftea.se
+If you want to get close to the wildlife, particularly birds, we can recommend the so-called “Småaälvarna”, part of the Skellefte River, where about 180 species have been seen. visitskelleftea.se

 If you are looking for a hidden gem, Ofelas in the Kiruna area might just be what you are looking for.
 Soak in the golden light of the midnight sun from horseback as the majestic creatures safely take you through the wild.
 Sometime during the 3,5-hour tour, your guide will make a stop to serve you Swedish coffee under the sky.